OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 ### Recommendation:

-For a deeper dive into both advantages and implementation details, consider referring to the following blog post: [click here](https://www.harness.io/blog/github-flow-vs-git-flow-whats-the-difference).
+For a deeper dive into their advantages and implementation details, consider referring to the following blog post: [click here](https://www.harness.io/blog/github-flow-vs-git-flow-whats-the-difference).

 OSL recommends the GitHub flow for development.